humanmade/altis-cloud/docs/WAF/traffic-management.md

 - **Bot detection** — the split between verified bots, unverified bots, and non-bot (human) requests, and how much was allowed vs. blocked.
 - **Bot categories** and **Automation signals** — how much traffic matched each category and signal, with the action taken.
+Category rows include verified bots, which your actions do not affect (except for AI), so a row's total is not the number of requests a Block would stop.
 - **Identified bots** and **Bot organizations** — the specific named bots and the companies operating them.
 Unlike the tables above, these are built from the labels the rules apply, so they count only the page requests the rules act on. *These tables require